tblut/Baked-Global-Illumination/README.md

 ### Linux

-Open a terminal in the root directory of the project and run "cmake CMakeLists.txt", "make -j" and then "./baked-gi/baked-gi"
+Open a terminal in the root directory of the project and first run "source <embree_dir>/embree_vars.sh" then run "cmake CMakeLists.txt && make -j && ./baked-gi/baked-gi"

 ## Library licenses